jeashwor/Model_Spinner/README.md

 # Model_Spinner
-Application using three.js to spin a 3D object around in all directions.
+HTML Application using three.js to spin a 3D object around in all directions.